elasticio/api-docs/source/includes/_contracts.md

 ---------        | --------- | -----------
 type             | yes       | A value should be "contract-invite". attributes.email | yes       | Email.
-attributes.role  | yes       | Available roles are: admin and member. attributes.workspace_id | no | The id of corresponding Workspace.
-attributes.workspace_role  | no | Available roles are: admin, integrator and guest.
+attributes.role  | yes       | Available roles are admin and member. attributes.workspace_id | no | The id of the corresponding Workspace. attributes.workspace_role  | no | Available roles are Admin, Integrator, and Guest.

 ### Returns

-Returns invite object if the call succeeded
+Returns invite the object if the call succeeded